 To friends I let down and perhaps lost today: I understand why.
 I am sorry.
 I will miss you.

 — Bora Zivkovic (@BoraZ) October 15, 2013

-- Bora’s wife @ccziv tweets her support for him
+- Zivkovic’s wife, Catharine Zivkovic, tweets her support for him

-- Shock at the admission from the blogfather, with support for Boraz and expressions of doubt e.g., this tweet from @HankCampbell and also confusion from friends
+- People express shock at the admission from “the blogfather,” with support for Zivkovic and expressions of doubt e.g., this tweet from @HankCampbell, and also confusion from friends

 - Journalist Priya Shetty’s analysis and condemnation of the science world’s apparent silence and victim-blaming, and a response from Greg Laden

 - Medium issues a call for submissions of personal stories of sexual harassment and its effects